vipulnaik/working-drafts/lesswrong/coronavirus-california-case-growth-rate.md

-I put the data together in a [spreadsheet](https://docs.google.com/spreadsheets/d/1L8xJs1YNn3iMHHohgtTLhcvUULEj-crwupB72QAJJLg/edit#gid=0) where I added columns for the daily increments to each value, as well as some percentages and comparisons of interest.
+I put the data together in a [spreadsheet](https://docs.google.com/spreadsheets/d/1L8xJs1YNn3iMHHohgtTLhcvUULEj-crwupB72QAJJLg/edit#gid=0) where I added columns for the daily increments to each value, as well as some percentages and comparisons of interest. *ETA 2020-04-01: I have been updating the spreadsheet daily since writing this post;
+please see up to row 17 for 2020-03-27 in the spreadsheet to understand the part of it I had in front of me when writing the post.*
 A few notes:

 * There are two dates with sharp changes to the incremental number of confirmed positive cases (i.e., the "second derivative" of the